Rabbit-Company/Passky-Browser-Extension/README.md

 5. Click on Load Unpacked and select extracted folder (opera://extensions/)
 6. Extension is now enabled (You can also pin it for easier access)

+### FireFox
+As Firefox still don't support manifest version 3, new extensions aren't compatible with it.

 Installation process will be easier when Passky extension would be added to their web store.